Categories Cart Account Search Recent View Go to Top

 PROSECCO SUPERIORE DOCG

-Prosecco Superiore di Cartizze D.O.C.G., also known by the simple name of Cartizze, comes from vineyards located in the sandstone hills in the middle of the town of Valdobbiadene, in a micro-area called Cartizze.
+The Prosecco Superiore di Cartizze D.O.C.G., also known by the simple name of Cartizze, comes from the vineyards located in the sandstone hills in the middle of the municipality of Valdobbiadene, in a micro area called Cartizze.

-The natural balance created in the years between soil and climate causes a late ripening of the grapes, to the advantage of a higher sugar content.
+The natural balance created over the years between soil and climate causes a late ripening of the grapes, to the advantage of a greater sugar content.

-The grapes, ready for harvest, were wrapped bunches of grapes in "cartize", to increase the sugar content of the grapes.
-The wine thus obtained, Cartizze in fact, was therefore a dessert wine, closer to the Picolit or the Passiti.
+The grapes, ready for harvest, were wrapped bunch by bunch in the "cartize", to increase the sugar content of the grapes.
+The wine thus obtained, the Cartizze, was therefore a dessert wine, closer to the Picolit or the Passiti.
 This type was very popular at the beginning of the century.
-With the last post-war period, the appreciation for sweet wines had a collapse, up to the present day, where very little sugar and an "unloading" color are required for the sparkling wine.
-In this way the processing of the crus of S.Stefano conformed to that of the common prosecco, keeping only the use of the late harvest.
-Today's Cartizze divides almost all the qualities with Prosecco, but underlines the fragrance, much richer and more intense.
+With the last post-war period the liking for sweet wines had a collapse, up to the present day, where the sparkling wine is required very little sugar and a "discharged" color.
+Thus the processing of the S.Stefano cru matched that of the common prosecco, maintaining only the use of the late harvest.

-Cartizze is made almost exclusively in the Dry version.
+Cartizze is almost exclusively sparkling in the Dry version.

-It has distinctive qualities of complexity, persistence, elegance and verticality compared to the other types of denomination.
+It has distinctive qualities of complexity, persistence, elegance and verticality with respect to the other types of denomination.

-The structure of Cartizze is given by the Glera vine, with the unmistakable aroma of unripe apple, slightly aromatic, with a long and enveloping aftertaste, with notes of apricot, pear and rose, with aromas of wisteria and linden flowers and a strong and strong scent of hazelnut.
+The structure of the Cartizze is given by the Glera grape, with the unmistakable scent of unripe, slightly aromatic apple, with a long and enveloping aftertaste, with notes of apricot, pear and rose, with aromas of wisteria and linden flowers and a strong and distinct perfume of hazelnut.

-GRAPE VARIETIES AND CULTIVATION: Glera grapes reach full ripeness in October and this determines a greater concentration of aromas and flavors and the possibility of giving the spumante a more amiable and dense taste without compromising its freshness.
+GRAPE VARIETIES AND VINE CULTIVATION: Glera grapes reach full maturity in October and this leads to a greater concentration of aromas and flavors and the possibility of giving the sparkling wine a more sweet and dense taste without compromising its freshness.
 85% Glera 10% Bianchetta, 5% Perera.

-VINIFICATION: The base wine is obtained by careful fermentation in white, until almost total exhaustion of the original natural sugar.
-The Cartizze is left to undergo the winter colds that undress the Tartars and cause their clarification.
+VINIFICATION: The base wine is obtained by careful fermentation in white, until almost total depletion of the original natural sugar.
+The Cartizze is left to undergo the winter colds that strip it of the Tartars and cause it to be clarified.

 TECHNICAL NOTES: Alcohol 11.5% Vol. Pressure 5 bar at 20 ° C - TOTAL ACIDITY: 5.8 - SUGARS: 17 g / l Contains sulphites

-SERVICE NOTES: Serve 4-6 ° With a narrow-rimmed and elongated glass to close towards the mouthpiece.
+SERVICE NOTES: Serve at 4-6 ° C with a thin-rimmed and elongated glass to close towards the mouth.

-GASTRONOMIC COMBINATIONS: It is a sparkling wine that can accompany desserts, especially fruit tarts and desserts.
+GASTRONOMIC COMBINATIONS: It is a sparkling wine that can accompany dessert, in particular fruit tarts and desserts.